technologies-of-history/course/schedule.md

 ### Readings
 - Kai-wing Chow, “Reinventing Gutenberg: Woodblock and Movable-Type Printing in Europe,” in _Agent of Change: Print Culture Studies after Elizabeth L. Eisenstein_ (Amherst: University of Massachusetts Press, 2007), pp. 169–192.
-- Elizabeth Eisenstein, _The Print Revolution_, TBD
+- Anthony Grafton, "The Importance of Being Printed," _Journal of Interdisciplinary Studies_ (Autumn 1980): 265–286.
+[Available on D2L]

 ### Digital Assignments
+- Read David Birnbaum, [“What is XML and why should humanists care?
+An even gentler introduction to XML.”](http://dh.obdurodon.org/what-is-xml.xhtml) STOP READING at “Entities and numerical character references”
-- View Thomas Tusser, Points of Good husbandrie (STC 24380) on [The Archaeology of Reading](https://archaeologyofreading.org/)
+- View the copy of Thomas Tusser's _Points of Good husbandrie_ held at Princeton University Library and annotated by Gabriel Harvey at [The Archaeology of Reading](https://archaeologyofreading.org/bibliography/Harvey-corpus/Tusser)
-- Introduction to basic TEI thanks to the [Women Writers Project](https://www.wwp.northeastern.edu/outreach/seminars/_current/presentations/basic_encoding/basic_encoding_tutorial_00.xhtml)
+- In class, we'll view the XML data for each of the pages of the book annotated by Harvey, downloaded from the AOR, as well as the XML file generated for the Dyngley edition, in the [dyngley-data repository](https://github.com/technologies-of-history/dyngley-data) in our course GitHub organization

 ## Week 9: Maps & Ethnography